-The traditional hard disk drive (HDD) has been in existence for quite some time but in the recent past, solid-state drives (SSD) that are entirely solid, which are seemingly shaking things up.
+The traditional hard disk drive (HDD) has been in existence for quite some time but in the recent past, solid-state drives (SSD) that are entirely solid, are seemingly shaking things up.
 The fact that SSDs have no movable parts means that it is capable of accessing data at extremely fast speeds compared to Hard drives (HDDs) that have to wait for the rotating disks to warm up.
 Computer systems with SSDs have a shorter boot time of up to 10 seconds.

-Therefore, SSDs are the better option to run your OS, photo editing software and cache drives when you are using a large capacity drive for storage purposes.
+Therefore, SSDs are the better option to run your OS, photo editing software, and cache drives when you are using a large capacity drive for storage purposes.
 The recommended SSD disk size is 500GB to accommodate your OS and software including Lightroom and Photoshop.
-An extra HDD of 2-4TB is also essential for storing your files, pictures, documents and data.
+An extra HDD of 2-4TB is also essential for storing your files, pictures, documents, and data.
 An extra external HDD will also help you back up your files and data.

 It is also important to understand that the factor of size also plays a vital role in photo editing.
-The minimum recommended size for editing of photos is 27 inches or two 24-ich monitors for multitasking.
-If your pockets allow it, then go for at least 32-inch curved and ultra-wide curved monitor that supports UHD resolution.
+The minimum recommended size for editing photos is 27 inches or two 24-ich monitors for multitasking.
+If your pockets allow it, then go for at least a 32-inch curved and ultra-wide curved monitor that supports UHD resolution.
 It is expensive but worth the purchase.

-Monitors that come with built-in Adobe RGB hardware calibration are very expensive for an average photographer thus it could be a good idea to borrow or buy an optional calibration tool like X-Rite ColorMunki or Spyder Pro and purchase a monitor that has the ability to cover 99% of the colour space of sRGB.
+Monitors that come with built-in Adobe RGB hardware calibration are very expensive for an average photographer thus it could be a good idea to borrow or buy an optional calibration tool like X-Rite ColorMunki or Spyder Pro and purchase a monitor that has the ability to cover 99% of the color space of sRGB.

 GPU (Graphics Card)

 Any photo editing software will highly benefit from a computer system that has a dedicated graphics card.
-The latest version of Lightroom Classic and Photoshop support graphics hardware acceleration.
+The latest version of Lightroom Classic and Photoshop supports graphics hardware acceleration.
 The recommended graphics card should bear at least 2GB of VRAM, but if you use high-resolution 4K or 5K monitors,a graphics card with a dedicated VRAM of 4GB would only be suitable.
 Even though recommending a graphics card is a tricky business, the suitable cards would either be Radeon or NVIDIA supporting OpenGL 3.3 or later or DirectX.

 - Mouse: The process of retouching can be sped up when using the recommended mouse.
 It is advisable to get a gaming mouse for improved control and ergonomics.
 A good mouse will offer you greater margins of accuracy.
 However, don’t forget to buy a gaming mouse pad too to increase accuracy on the surface.